EmanuelaBoros/llm-transcript-postcorrection/lib/README.md

 - `--output_dir`: Output directory tailored for few-shot and language-specific processing.
 - `--lang-specific`: Indicates that the processing should consider language-specific features or settings.
 - `--few-shot`: Enables few-shot learning mode, as in Command 2.

-Each command is tailored for specific datasets and processing needs, demonstrating how to utilize environment variables, command-line arguments, and flags for diverse dataset processing tasks.